 This seems like a good opportunity to point out, as I frequently do, that you should never leave children and dogs unattended.

 Protective aggression can also manifest in other ways – for instance, if your dog won’t let your boyfriend or girlfriend near you, he’s displaying protective aggression.
-Again, it’s not “sudden aggression,” so you don’t have to rush off to a trainer or animal behaviorist – you just have to work through the problem.
+Again, it’s not “sudden aggression,” and it’s not random, so you don’t have to rush off to a trainer or animal behaviorist – you just have to work through the problem.
 See What to Do When Your Dog Hates Your Significant Other for more insight into this problem.

-If a dog becomes frustrated, and can’t take it out on whatever it is that’s frustrating him (that annoying German Shepherd next door, or letter carrier, or the UPS guy, or whatever), sometimes, that normally loving dog will take out his frustration on his owner.
+If a dog becomes frustrated, and can’t take it out on whatever it is that’s frustrating him (that annoying German Shepherd next door, or letter carrier, or the UPS guy, or whatever), sometimes that normally loving dog will take out his frustration on his owner.
 In this case, you might not be able to do much about the source of the frustration.
 After all, the German Shepherd’s people aren’t going to move away just because your dog is troubled by the presence of their dog.
 You still have to have your mail and your packages delivered.

 With dominance aggression, your dog wants to be the alpha.
 He might see you as weak and think that he’d be a better “pack leader,” and he might display hostility when you try to control him.
 Again, this is probably a job for a pro.

 Often, dominance issues appear in young dogs.
 If your puppy is suddenly acting aggressive, and you’ve ruled out territoriality, it may simply be that you have a naturally dominant dog that is “testing” you.